 As seen in the screenshot the Virtru toggle will appear in your Outlook.
 Ensure that the button is inactive state whenever you are sending the message.
 The entire encryption process is extremely effortless as opposed to the PGP one.

 All you need to do is ensure that the Virtru toggle is switched On when you are sending an email and that’s it the extension manages the rest of your troubles.
-Now at the recipients end things are sorted if they have Virtru but it they don’t then they need to install a Virtru Secure Reader.
+Now at the recipient’s end, things are sorted if they have Virtru but if they don’t then they need to install a Virtru Secure Reader.

 The Reader is verified by either logging by their Gmail account or by verifying their email with a link.
 Once your identity is verified the recipient can read the message directly.
 Furthermore, the recipients can reply by using the secure reader and the attachments they send will also be encrypted.

 Other useful features include an option to set an expiration date, yes with this extension you can explicitly specify when your message should expire before you send it.
 Yet another mention worthy feature is to Disable Forward, needless to say, this will ensure that the recipient cannot forward the message to anyone.